def-BM/Loan_Eligiblity_Prediction-App/README.md

 🧠 Machine Learning Model

-The ML model was trained using the Loan Prediction Dataset (train.csv).
+The ML model was trained using the Loan Prediction Dataset (train.csv) and give 85% accuracy.

 🔍 Steps in Training:
 ML Phase	        Details